 The quality and impact of these iconic and path-breaking films can be illustrated through the films of Eisenstein.

-For instance, Eisenstein’s Battleship Potemkin, a historical film on the Russian Naval Mutiny of 1905 established new techniques in action filmmaking.
-The Odessa steps sequence in the movie—an action scene which shows a baby carriage rolling down the steps of Odessa while Czarist soldiers fire indiscriminately at the crowd—has inspired countless movie scenes in the decades since and remains one of the most cited examples of montage filmmaking.
+For instance, Eisenstein's Battleship Potemkin, a historical film on the Russian Naval Mutiny of 1905 established new techniques in action filmmaking.
+The Odessa steps sequence in the movie—an action scene that shows a baby carriage rolling down the steps of Odessa while Czarist soldiers fire indiscriminately at the crowd—has inspired countless movie scenes in the decades since and remains one of the most cited examples of montage filmmaking.

 These films were much sought after by serious film-buffs in India.
 However, they were difficult to obtain or import from abroad.

 This lack of access and unavailability of such iconic films led to the birth of the film society movement in India in the early 1950's.

 Film societies are membership-based clubs where people can watch screenings of international films that would not be shown in mainstream theatres.

 These groups like the Calcutta Film Society formed by Satyajit Ray and Chidananda Das Gupta in 1948 gave Ray and his younger colleagues the opportunity to see, study and get inspired by international iconic films.